stanislau-strelchanka/todo-mvc/README.md

 yarn add react-router-dom
 ```

-To try it, delete all the code in `src/App.js` and replace it with any of the examples on its website.
+To try it, delete All the code in `src/App.js` and replace it with any of the examples on its website.
 The [Basic Example](https://reacttraining.com/react-router/web/example/basic) is a good place to get started.

 Note that [you may need to configure your production server to support client-side routing](#serving-apps-with-client-side-routing) before deploying your app.